-The Milbro Cub “automatic” air pistol is actually a French design that was manufactured by Pneuma-Tir as the “PNEUMA-TIR 500” from the mid 1940s, perhaps 1946, to sometime in the 1980s.
+The Milbro Cub “automatic” air pistol is actually a French design that was manufactured by Pneuma-Tir as the “PNEUMA-TIR 500” from the mid-1940s, perhaps 1946, to sometime in the 1980s.
 That’s quite an impressive production run!
 Mind you, I’m not so sure that the British Milbro Cub was produced for as long as the French PNEUMA-TIR 500.

 The pistol design is quite unique.
 It has no trigger, piston or mainspring.
-In fact his has no moving parts at all!
+In fact, it has no moving parts at all!
 Instead, the incredibly tiny 2mm lead BBs are propelled out through the barrel by squeezing a rubber bulb that is contained in the grip.
 Typically, these rubber bulbs that are similar to those of your doctor’s blood pressure instruments have perished and are usually found in an unusable solid condition.
 At the back of the pistol is a black threaded plug.
 When removed, up to 500 of the 2mm lead BBs can be loaded into a cavity in the grip behind the bulb.

 To prepare the pistol for shooting, the muzzle is tilted downwards causing a BB to roll into the breech.
 A latex diaphragm or valve with a small central hole prevents the BB from rolling straight out of the barrel.
 A gentle squeeze of the bulb would indicate that a BB is loaded.
 This is due to a sense of pressure building up in the bulb as the BB forms a seal on the hole of the diaphragm.
 A sharp squeeze would build up enough pressure to force the BB through the rubber diaphragm and on its way to its target.